Good health depends on good choices

-Many health messages simply tell people what to do or not do, rather than providing information that enables informed health choices.
+Health messages often simply tell people what to do or not do, rather than provide people with information that could enable them to make an informed health choice.
 In addition, health and science education tends towards rote learning rather than critical thinking.
 Consequently, most people never learn how to assess health claims or make informed health choices.

 Unreliable claims lead to waste and harm